Maurice (emperor): Family

 Empress Constantina and her three daughters were temporarily spared and sent to a monastery.
-The palace eunuch Scholasticus aided their escape to St. Sophia, but the church turned them over to Phocas, who sent them back to the monastery.
-A few years later, they were all executed at the harbor of Eutropius when Constantina was found guilty of a conspiracy against Phocas.
+A few years later, Constantina and her daughters were all executed at the harbor of Eutropius when she and Germanus were found guilty of plotting against Phocas.
 The entire family of Maurice and Constantina was buried at the monastery of St. Mamas or Nea Metanoia that had been founded by Maurice's sister Gordia.
-The Persian king Khosrow II used this coup and the murder of his patron as an excuse for a renewed war against the empire.

 Legacy

-Assessment
+Assessments

-Maurice is seen as an able emperor and commander-in-chief, though the description of him by Theophylact may exaggerate these traits.
+In ancient sources, Maurice is seen as an able emperor and commander-in-chief, though the description of him by Theophylact may exaggerate these traits.
 He possessed insight, public spirit, and courage.
-He proved his expertise on military and foreign affairs during his campaigns against the Persians, Avars and Slavs, and during peace negotiations with Khosrow II.
-His administrative reforms reveal him as a farsighted statesman, all the more since they outlasted his death by centuries and were the basis for the later introduction of themes as military districts.
+He was successful in military efforts against the Persians, Avars and Slavs, and in diplomacy with Khosrow II.
+His administrative reforms were the basis for the later introduction of themes as military districts.

-His court still used Latin, as did the army and administration, and he promoted science and the arts.
-Maurice is traditionally named as author of the military treatise Strategikon, which is praised in military circles as the only sophisticated combined arms theory until World War II.
+Maurice is traditionally named as author of the military treatise Strategikon.
 Some historians now believe the Strategikon is the work of his brother or another general in his court, however.

-His greatest weakness was his inability to judge how unpopular his decisions were.
-The historian C. W. Previté-Orton, listed a number of character flaws in the emperor's personality:
+Historian C. W. Previté-Orton believes his greatest weakness was his inability to judge how unpopular his decisions were.
+According to Anthony Kaldellis, his failure to keep the public opinion on his side cost him his life, which was a turning point in the fortunes of the empire.

-It was this flaw that cost him throne and life, and thwarted most of his efforts to prevent the disintegration of the empire of Justinian I. The death of Maurice was a turning point.
 The war against Persia which it caused weakened both empires, enabling the Slavs to permanently settle the Balkans and paving the way for the Arab-Muslim expansion.

+His court still used Latin alongside Greek, as did the army and administration.
 Historian A. H. M. Jones characterises the death of Maurice as the end of the era of Classical Antiquity, as the turmoil that shattered the empire over the next four decades permanently and thoroughly changed society and politics.